priya-gitTest/Remapping-Datasets/README.md

 # Remapping Datasets

+## Requirements
-* no coding required, only requirement is to run a python script or a Jupyter Notebook
+* no coding required, only requirement is to run a python script or a Jupyter Notebook (so either python or jupyter must be installed)
 * all mapping and onfigurations via the included Excel

+## How to use
 For how to use it, see the instructions in the table Explanation in conversion.xlsx

+## What it can do
 - Substitute IDs based on key list
 - Remap variables with or without value conversion
 - Remap Option group Variables to Check Box group Variables (granted only one option can be remapped per entry)